aarongustafson/aaron-gustafson.com/source/_posts/2015-08-07-ramblings-on-new-browser-features-interoperability-craft-and-the-future-of-the-web.markdown

 So, here’s what I’d love to see browser vendors do:

 1. Prioritize interop over new features.
 Don’t halt development on new features, just put them on the back burner so the rising tide can, as they say, lift *all* the ships.
 Web developers and end users all benefit when there’s feature parity and stability among browsers.
-2. Put a moratorium on vendor-prefixes.
+2. Put a ban on vendor-prefixes.
 They are not generally understood to be experimental.
 If you feel you must use a vendor prefix, ensure it’s only enabled by a corresponding feature flag.
 2. Use feature flags (or some similar opt-in) to enable developers to test experimental features in their own browsers, but also to ensure they aren’t available on the "open web" before they’re ready.

 ## The Web vs. Native